clarke-lab/CHO_cell_lncRNA_analysis/README.md

 done
 ```

-### merge individual stringtie assemblies and compare to ENSEMBL annotation
+### Merge individual stringtie assemblies and compare to ENSEMBL annotation
 In this code the stringtie is separated into transcripts originating from annotated protein coding genes and
 non-coding RNAs
 ```bash